BaderLab/saber/README.md

 > Note: At this time, the command-line tool simply trains the model.

+Any dataset used for training must be in a CoNLL format with a BIO tag scheme (see Datasets).
+To use cross-validation, simply provide a `train.*` at `dataset_folder`.
+To use a simple train/valid/test strategy, provide `train.*` and `test.*` files at `dataset_folder`.
+Optionally, you can provide a `valid.*` file.
+If not provided, a random 10% of examples from `train.*` are used as the validation set.

 #### Python module

 Saber exposes its functionality through the `SequenceProcessor` class.
 Here is just about everything Saber does in one script: